aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 ### 3.1 Playback QoS Events

 #### 3.1.1 Submission Frequency and Metrics Covered
+The QoS events are designed as:

-Each player QoS event

-- is about one viewer watching one particular channel; and
+- Each player QoS event (PLAY, STOP, PLAYBACK_SUMMARY, QUALITY_CHANGED) is about one viewer watching one particular channel (i.e., one playback session);

+- There is only one PLAY event and one STOP event for one playback session;

-- covers maximum one minute (which is adjustable, and is a tradeoff between latency and cost).
+- There can be multiple PLAYBACK_SUMMARY events for a playback session, which event covers maximum one minute (such a duration is adjustable, and is a tradeoff between latency and cost);

-Furthermore, if the player state is either “IDLE” or “ENDED” throughout the entire minute, no event will be sent for this minute.
+- If the player state is either “IDLE” or “ENDED” throughout the entire minute, no PLAYBACK_SUMMARY event will be sent for this minute;

+- There can be multiple QUALITY_CHANGED events for a playback session.

 The data collected within the QoS events can be leveraged to generate two types of metrics: